Floating offshore wind: WindFloat

+TetraSub

 An open source project was proposed by former Siemens director Henrik Stiesdal in 2015 to be assessed by DNV GL.
 It has tension leg platforms with replaceable pressurized tanks anchored to sheet walls, assembled from smaller modules.
 Shell and Tepco are partners in the project, with the TetraSpar prototype built in Grenaa and commissioned in Norway in December 2021 with a 65 meter draught in 200 meter water depth, using a 3.6 MW Siemens turbine.
 By 2024, it has an overall capacity factor of 54%, and an availability of 97—99%.
+The platform is included in a 92 MW UK project that won CfD at €250/MWh in January 2026.

 Twin rotor floating wind turbine

 Mingyang OceanX is designed with twin rotors to generate 16.6 MW and can withstand category 5 hurricane up to 260 km/h winds with waves as high as 30 meters.
 It was towed to sea in August 2024.